 How will I be notified about COBRA Continuation coverage?

 When you lose eligibility based on your employment status changes, the Benefits Office will be aware of the changes and will automatically mail you an application for COBRA continuation.
-If you do not receive your COBRA information within a reasonable length of time (no longer than 14 days), please call the Benefits Office immediately at (989) 774-3661.
-You have only 60 days following your status change to apply for COBRA coverage.
+If you do not receive your COBRA information within a reasonable length of time (no longer than 30 days), please call the Benefits Office immediately at (989) 774-3661.
+You have 60 days from the date the notice of continuation rights is mailed to your home to apply for COBRA coverage.

 How will a dependent be notified?

 If your dependents lose coverage due to your death, divorce or ineligibility, the Benefits Office will not know of these changes, and therefore, will not automatically mail out COBRA information.
 You or your designate must notify the Benefits office within 60 days of the changes so that your dependents will qualify for COBRA coverage.
 You must complete and return a status change form or provide written notice of the qualifying event to the Benefits office.
 Your notice must include: the name of the employee or former employee who is or was a plan participant, a description of the qualifying event, the date of the qualifying event, any documents or materials relevant to the qualifying event, and the name(s), address(es), and Social Security number(s) of the covered dependent(s) affected by the qualifying event.

 You can mail your status change form or notice to the Benefits office located at Rowe Hall #108.
 Be sure your home address is current with Human Resources or Faculty Personnel Services.
 COBRA information will be sent to your last known home address.
 If you have an address change after your termination date, please contact the Benefits office at (989) 774-3661.